Andy Holdsworth: Guiseley

 In October 2011, after four appearances for Alfreton, he joined Guiseley.
 He made his debut against Workington A.F.C., helping Guiseley to a 3–0 win thanks to goals from Danny Forrest, Ciaron Toner and striker Gavin Allot.
 He now plays right-back after the absence of Jamie Clarke.
 In the season of 2014–15 with the introduction of right-back Ryan Toulson, Mark Bower moved Holdsworth back into midfield where he is a great threat in front of goal.
 He was named club captain for the season, leading Guiseley to promotion to National league.
 Soon after Guiseley released Holdsworth.

 International career

 In January 2006, Holdsworth was selected in the squad to represent the Football League u-21 side in a match against the Italian football league u-21s.

 Coaching career

-Andy retired from football in 2015 to take up a full time coaching position at Barnsley Fc.

-Andy would then take up a new role, joining Sheffield Wednesday as the clubs Professional Development Phase manager in September 2018.
-Due to the COVID-19 pandemic, he would get his first taste of first team management, taking charge of the FA Cup game away to Exeter City.
+Andy retired from football in 2015 to take up a full time coaching position at Barnsley.
+In September 2018, he took up a new role, joining Sheffield Wednesday as the clubs Professional Development Phase manager.
+During the COVID-19 pandemic, coaching staff Neil Thompson, Lee Bullen and Steven Haslam were all unable to take the FA Cup game away to Exeter City, so Holdsworth would get his first taste of first team management, winning the game 2–0.
+In July 2025, with first-team manager Danny Röhl not returning for pre-season training, Holdsworth was again asked to take training for the first-team.
+This would continue into the season following the appointment of Henrik Pedersen as first team manager and would become part of the first team staff alongside Giles Coke.